AdamJBurns/AdamJBurns/README.md

 - 👋 Hi, I’m @AdamJBurns
 - 👀 I’m interested in all things computer science.
-- 📫 How to reach me adam.burns@newhorizoncode.io
+- 📫 You can reach out to our team at newhorizoncode.io/contact

 ![AdamJBurns's GitHub stats](https://github-readme-stats.vercel.app/api?username=AdamJBurns&count_private=true)
 <!---